auth0/docs/articles/cms/wordpress/configuration.md

 * Creating a new Application using your site name with the correct app type and URLs
 * Creating a database Connection for this Application for storing users
-* Creating a Application grant for the system Auth0 Management API
+* Creating an application grant for the system Auth0 Management API
 * Creating a new user for the WordPress administrator running the wizard

 Once this process is complete, your tenant is set up correctly and ready to accept signups and logins.